ricgene/rag/README.md

 # Financial Document RAG System

-This is a Retrieval-Augmented Generation (RAG) system designed to analyze and answer questions about financial documents, including PDFs and Excel files.
+This is a Retrieval-Augmented Generation (RAG) system designed to analyze and answer questions about financial documents, including PDFs, Excel files, and HTML files.
 The system uses OpenAI's GPT models to provide intelligent responses based on the content of your documents.

 ## Features

-- **Multi-Format Support**: Processes both PDF and Excel (.xlsx) files
+- **Multi-Format Support**: Processes PDF, Excel (.xlsx), and HTML files
 - **Local Vector Store**: Uses FAISS for efficient document storage and retrieval
 - **Metadata Tracking**: Maintains information about processed documents
 - **Interactive Q&A**: Ask questions about your financial documents in natural language